TBFY/knowledge-graph-API/README.md

 1. The API returns a JSON file for each service implemented.

-1. You can find the whole documentation of the API, with examples, in the following link:
+1. You can find the whole documentation for developers of the API, with examples, in the following link:

     [https://github.com/TBFY/knowledge-graph-API/blob/master/documentation/documentation.md](https://github.com/TBFY/knowledge-graph-API/blob/master/documentation/documentation.md)